Vapors (song)

 "Vapors" is a song co-written and performed by American hip hop musician Biz Markie, issued as the fifth single from his debut studio album Goin' Off.
 The song peaked at #80 on the Billboard R&B chart in 1988.

 Music video

 The music video was released in 1988 and it was directed by Lionel C. Martin.
+The video features Biz Markie performing the song while telling the story of people who ignored him before he became famous, only to befriend him after his success.